 The fact that a defendant is a corporation should not affect your verdict.
 Under the law, a corporation is considered a person and all persons are equal before the law.
 Corporations are entitled to the same fair and conscientious consideration by you as any other person.

-The chart above shows that 21% “strongly” or “somewhat” disagree with that same jury instruction.
+It’s worth noting that 21% “strongly” or “somewhat” disagree with that same jury instruction.

 Equal Treatment for Corporations and Individuals